 A dispensary will allow you to be a pioneer in what is soon to be a massive national industry.

-Marijuana Business Daily projects revenue generated by dispensaries and retail stores to reach between $6.5 and $8 billion in 2019.
+Marijuana Business Daily projects revenue generated by dispensaries and retail stores reached between $6.5 and $8 billion in 2019.

 When considering how to start a business in the cannabis market, you are sure to have a lot of questions.
 People often ask:

 - How much does it cost to start a dispensary?